Charge-Density-Wave State in Extremely Overdoped Cuprates Driven by Phonons: Models and Method

-We employ the determinant quantum Monte Carlo (DQMC) algorithm to simulate the Hubbard model, considering that the overdoped CDW is persistent at high temperatures\,\cite{peng2018re, li2022prevailing}.
-DQMC is an unbiased quantum many-body method, which maps the thermal density matrix into a summation over Hubbard–Stratonovich field configurations that is estimated stochastically through importance sampling\,\cite{blankenbecler1981monte,white1989numerical}.
-This work aims to address the charge order in the RXS experiments and primarily focuses on the charge susceptibility $\chi_{\rm c}(\mathbf{q},\omega)$ at $\omega=0$
+We employ the determinant quantum Monte Carlo (DQMC) algorithm to simulate these strongly correlated models, considering the persistence of the overdoped CDW at high temperatures\,\cite{peng2018re, li2023prevailing}.
+DQMC is an unbiased quantum many-body method, which transforms the thermal density matrix into a summation over Hubbard–Stratonovich field configurations, which are then estimated through stochastic importance sampling\,\cite{blankenbecler1981monte,white1989numerical}.
+Our primary goal is to address the charge order observed in the RXS experiments, with a focus on the charge susceptibility $\chi_{\rm c}(\mathbf{q},\omega)$ at $\omega=0$

-Here, $\beta=1/T$ is the inverse temperature and $n_{i}=n_{i,\uparrow} + n_{i,\downarrow}$.
-If interactions are neglected, $\chi_{\rm c}$ can be evaluated using the Lindhard response function, which fails to explain the observed CDW as discussed in Ref.~\onlinecite{li2022prevailing}.
+Here, $\beta=1/T$ denotes the inverse temperature, and $n_{i}=n_{i,\uparrow} + n_{i,\downarrow}$ represents the electron density at site $i$.
+If interactions are neglected, $\chi_{\rm c}$ can be evaluated using the Lindhard response function.
+However, as discussed in Ref.~[\onlinecite{li2023prevailing}], this estimation fails to explain the experimentally observed CDW.

+Simulating the Hubbard model with non-local site phonons presents significant challenges compared to the Hubbard and Hubbard-Holstein models.
+The latter two models with only local interactions require rank-1 DQMC updates; in contrast, the presence of nonlocal EPCs affect multiple electron sites at once, necessitating a rank-$r$ update.
+Here, $r$ denotes the number of electron sites coupled to a single phonon.
+For example, the HEH model involving $g^\prime $ and $g^{\prime\prime}$ requires rank-9 updates (\textit{e.g.}, 1 + 4 + 4).
+The DQMC update is realized by the sampling weight ratio between two configurations, with the electronic part given by:

+In this equation, the $\Delta(\tau)$ matrix contains $r$ non-zero elements, corresponding to the rank-$r$ update\,\cite{gubernatis2016quantum}.
+The phonon energy contribution, $e^{\int_0^\beta d\tau E(\tau)}$ is also included in the total partition function.
+Thus, the update ratio for the Metropolis algorithm follows